Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: General communication methods

 LVK members have maintained long-term efforts to introduce GWs and related topics into formal classroom education.
-Examples include an Educator's Guide~\cite{Edeon:2016}, courses for community college teachers, high school resources, and undergraduate lab demonstrations~\cite{GardnerEtAl:2022}.
+Examples include an Educator's Guide~\citep{Edeon:2016}, courses for community-college teachers, high-school resources, and undergraduate lab demonstrations~\citep{GardnerEtAl:2022}.

-Einstein-First (\href{https://www.einsteinian physics.com}{www.einsteinian physics.com}) has developed an eight-year science curriculum that introduces quantum concepts and general relativity at primary school, followed by GWs, black holes, cosmology and quantum measurement in middle school~\cite{PopkovaEtAl:2023}.
-Efforts are underway to introduce Einstein-First in Australia, India, USA and Brazil.
+Einstein-First (\href{https://www.einsteinian physics.com}{www.einsteinian physics.com}) has developed an eight-year spiral curriculum \textit{Eight Steps to Einstein’s Universe} for students aged $7$–$8$ to $15$–$16$ years old.
+This introduces fundamental concepts (e.g., atoms, molecules, photons and phonons), and in the last year of compulsory science education, a module about GWs, black holes, climate change and Hubble’s law~\citep{PopkovaEtAl:2023}.
+The Einstein-First team is upskilling almost $100$ teachers through micro-credentials courses with many teachers now delivering the program.
+Micro-credential training successfully empowered teachers: $96\%$ agreed or strongly agreed both that they understood why Einsteinian concepts were important to the school curriculum, and that they would feel confident running Einstein-First activities for their students~\citep{KaurEtAlPartA:2023,KaurEtAlPartB:2023}.
+Efforts are underway to introduce Einstein-First in Australia, India, USA, Greece, and Brazil.

+Outreach to schools and STEM education programs provides an avenue for sharing GW discoveries, engaging students and teachers, and additionally provides science-communication training for GW researchers.
+Assessment of the impact of the Space Public Outreach Team (SPOT) program shows positive outcomes for students at all levels for SPOT programs across a range of geographic locations, benefitting the college-student presenters with improved scientific knowledge and presentation skills, and the audience of school children with greater engagement with science~\citep{KeyEtAl:2024,DesJardinsEtAl:2020}.